hijoput4/SharingWare/readme.md

 NOTE: ⚠ For fakers out there, WAN (video generation) will increase your electrical bill by X2 times if you use it regularly.
-      If you live in a country with expensive electricity and low subsides, be adviced that this uses a lot of power.
+      Be adviced that video generation uses a lots of energy.
       Stable diffusion (image generation) and this app (Visomaster) will not impact that much on your bill but still be cautious.